Decentraland-DAO/wiki-adv/Software Settings.md

 As we will create only 1024 textures, it's recommended to use margin 4.

+### Padding
-**Padding** - distance between each UV island.
+Distance between each UV island.
 This is very important thing that you should always keep in mind.
 Padding strongly connected with Mip Maps.
 Here you can learn more about [Padding](http://wiki.polycount.com/wiki/Edge_padding) and [Mip Mapping](http://wiki.polycount.com/wiki/Mip_mapping)

 Here is a minimal padding numbers for each texture size.